Currency intervention: Japanese yen

 From 1989 to 2003, Japan was suffering from a long deflationary period.
 After experiencing economic boom, the Japanese economy slowly declined in the early 1990s and entered a deflationary spiral in 1998.
 Within this period, Japanese output was stagnating; the deflation (negative inflation rate) was continuing, and the unemployment rate was increasing.
 Simultaneously, confidence in the financial sector waned, and several banks failed.
 During the period, the Bank of Japan, having become legally independent in March 1998, aimed at stimulating the economy by ending deflation and stabilizing the financial system.
 The "availability and effectiveness of traditional policy instruments was severely constrained as the policy interest rate was already virtually at zero, and the nominal interest rate could not become negative (the zero bound problem)."

 In response of deflationary pressures, the Bank of Japan, in coordination with the Ministry of Finance, launched a reserve targeting program.
 The BOJ increased the commercial bank current account balance to ¥35 trillion.
 Subsequently, the MoF used those funds to purchase $320 billion in U.S. treasury bonds and agency debt.

 By 2014, critics of Japanese currency intervention asserted that the central bank of Japan was artificially and intentionally devaluing the yen.
 Some state that the 2014 US-Japan trade deficit — $261.7 billion — was increased unemployment in the United States.
 Bank of Korea Governor Kim Choong Soo has urged Asian countries to work together to defend themselves against the side-effects of Japanese Prime Minister Shinzo Abe's reflation campaign.
 Some have stated this campaign is in response to Japan's stagnant economy and potential deflationary spiral.

 In 2013, Japanese Finance Minister Taro Aso stated Japan planned to use its foreign exchange reserves to buy bonds issued by the European Stability Mechanism and euro-area sovereigns, in order to weaken the yen.
 The U.S. criticized Japan for undertaking unilateral sales of the yen in 2011, after Group of Seven economies jointly intervened to weaken the currency in the aftermath of the record earthquake and tsunami that year.

 By 2013, Japan held $1.27 trillion in foreign reserves according to finance ministry data.
 In 2022, in the context of a dollar appreciation, Japan intervened again on foreign exchange markets.

+Between July 30 to August 26, 2026, Japan spent a record ¥15.4 trillion ($96 billion) to support the yen, its largest monthly intervention on record.